 In our personal lives and in our work with our beloved communities, we are sustained by turning toward beauty, by letting our grief and our pain for the world be felt and then guide us, and by attending to the inner landscapes of our own body-minds as a microcosm of the great earth.

-On Sunday Nov.
-3rd, we're taking Beauty as Ballast to resource ourselves as we harvest, in an embodied way, the abundant gifts in the wide, wild world and in our ordinary lives.
+On Sunday May 4th, we're taking Beauty as Ballast to resource ourselves as we harvest, in an embodied way, the abundant gifts in the wide, wild world and in our ordinary lives.
 We'll practice intentionally becoming permeable to the beauty and the goodness present in our lives, so easy to miss when we are distracted and distressed.
 Beauty offers ballast to help us meet the times as our most well-resourced selves.

-On Sunday, Nov.
-10th, we'll take Grief as Guide and together, we'll feel the intelligence inherent in our sorrow for the world and invite our heartbreak to guide us toward both greater belonging and our unique contributions to collective healing.
+On Sunday, May 11th, we'll take Grief as Guide and together, we'll feel the intelligence inherent in our sorrow for the world and invite our heartbreak to guide us toward both greater belonging and our unique contributions to collective healing.
 As Francis Weller writes, "When our sorrows are witnessed and held within a community of compassion, grief can surprisingly turn to joy, to a love emboldened for all that surrounds us."
 Let us welcome our grief to embolden our love.

-On Sunday, Nov.
-17th, we'll dive into Body as Sacred Land.
+On Sunday, May 18th, we'll dive into Body as Sacred Land.
 We'll deepen our connection with our physical bodies as the sacred landscape where it all happens, while growing our capacity to be grounded, spacious, and connected with our hearts, our strength, and our vitality, especially during challenging times.

 We offer special thanks to the wonderful Kathleen Dean Moore whose exquisite book of essays titled Take Heart: Encouragement for Earth's Weary Lovers both inspired our weary Earth-loving hearts and gave us the name for this offering.
 We highly recommend reading it!